Gozala/workspace/pages/w3 accounts.md

 title:: w3 accounts

-- As described in [w3-accounts](https://hackmd.io/@gozala/w3-accounts) documents our thinking about accounts had been -
+- As outlined in [w3-accounts](https://hackmd.io/@gozala/w3-accounts) we've been thinking about in web2 terms.
+-
 -